Official-Husko/mul-tor/README.md

 <br />

 #### Disclaimer

+> [!CAUTION]
-*I am not in any way affiliated with or working with these sites. ***This is an unofficial project***.
+> *I am not in any way affiliated and or working with these sites. ***This is an unofficial project***.
 I am not responsible and or liable for the content that is uploaded with this tool.*